 Assuming you are entitled to top pay will help you negotiate a figure both you and your employer are satisfied with.
 Further, according to studies, asking for a very specific number - for example $61,595 and not $62,000 - demonstrate to an employer that you have done in-depth market research and know what you want; leaving them less likely to negotiate downwards.

 Want more information and tips on discussing and negotiating your salary?
 Make sure to look at our other resources on the topic:

 In March 2021, Rutherford officially launched in partnership with HerCapital an initiative to create safe spaces where women in senior roles within financial services could coach and mentor ambitious women in mid-level functions who are looking to move up the corporate ladder and invest in their career.
 Find out more about the initiative here.

 HerCapital was founded in 2019 with the mission to empower women to become financially independent and to take control of their income.
 The two founders, Zabreen Khan and Rabiya Ather, aim to create a strong community of women who are looking to become confident investors and to be equipped with tools who will help them be part of the conversation when it comes to investing and managing personal finances.

 This initiative with Rutherford is enabling the non-profit organisation to expand its current horizons, by providing safe spaces for their community to discuss career goals and progression with well-established women in senior positions.
 This will help empower women to also take control of their career and future.

-If you wish to know more about the initiative or get in touch with Rutherford to be part on the next session, please contact Genevieve Higgins-Desbiens, Head of Marketing & Talent Acquisition at Rutherford.
+If you wish to know more about the initiative or get in touch with Rutherford to be part on the next session, please contact Genevieve Higgins-Desbiens, Head of Marketing at Rutherford, the legal and compliance recruitment specialists.